Meet the Asia Cup 2022 Teams: Lebanon

 JAKARTA (Indonesia) - Lebanon were the first team to celebrate Asia Cup qualification after winning their first four games of the Qualifiers and went on to stay undefeated.
-They are a proud basketball nation that are transitioning to the next generation which they hope to put on display at Asia Cup 2021.
+They are a proud basketball nation, transitioning into the next generation which they are hoping to put on display at Asia Cup 2022.

 Let’s take a quick moment to meet Lebanon in this "Meet the Teams" series!

 Lebanon have always been among the top teams in Asia & Oceania, currently ranked at 9th in the region.
 However, the expectations are always high as would be expected from such a basketball-crazed nation.

 Asia Cup Debut: 1999

-Lebanon’s first appearance at the Asia Cup wasn’t exactly picture-perfect, but it was pretty close.
+Lebanon’s first appearance at the Asia Cup wasn’t completely picture-perfect, but it was pretty close.

 In their first three games, Lebanon went undefeated including a win over eventual Asia Cup 1999 finalists Korea.
-However, the tables were turned in the Quarter-Finals when they suffered three straight defeats.
+However, the tables were turned at the Quarter-Finals when they suffered three straight defeats afterwards.

-They ended up at 7th place in the final standings in their debut, but there was definitely a bright future was envisioned ahead at that moment.
+Lebanon ended up at 7th place in the final standings in their debut, but a bright future was envisioned ahead at that moment.

-Since 1999, Lebanon have missed out playing in only one Asia Cup which was in 2013.
-They’ve never finished lower than their 7th place finish in their debut Asia Cup.
+Since 1999, Lebanon have missed out playing in only one Asia Cup in 2013.
+They’ve never finished lower than their 7th place finish in their Asia Cup debut.

-Lebanon went on a peak run of 5 straight Semi-Finals appearances through the 2000s.
-No other team in the Asia Cup since 2000 are able to make that same claim - not even China, Iran, or Korea.
+Lebanon went on a peak run of five straight Semi-Finals appearances through the 2000s.
+No other team since 2000 are able to make that same claim - not even China, Iran, or Korea.

 Most Recent Appearance: 2017